 Evaluate decision support tool needs and commence tool development

 Communicate relevant statuses and trends of coastal resources to local and state decision makers

 Florida Coastal Water Quality Assessment and Integration Project

-The Florida Coastal Water Quality Assessment and Integration project developed a statewide data collection and dissemination framework for the aquatic preserve (AP) system, making it consistent with the National Estuarine Research Reserves (NERR) nationwide system.
-The project evaluated historical estuarine water quality data from 28 monitoring stations managed by the Aquatic Preserves offices around the state:
+The Florida Coastal Water Quality Assessment and Integration project developed a statewide data collection and dissemination framework for Florida's statewide aquatic preserve (AP) system, making it consistent with the National Estuarine Research Reserves (NERR) nationwide system.
+The project evaluated historical estuarine water quality data from 28 monitoring stations managed by the aquatic preserves offices around the state:

 Northwest Florida Aquatic Preserves (1 station)

 Central Panhandle Aquatic Preserves (3 stations)

 Big Bend Seagrasses and Saint Martin’s Marsh Aquatic Preserves (8 stations)